DAKSHSEMWAL/RetrofitUploadKit/README.md

+# RetrofitUploadKit
+RetrofitUploadKit is a convenient, streamlined Kotlin-based library that wraps around the Retrofit networking library, specifically tailored for simplifying file upload tasks.
+This kit abstracts the complex setup and configuration typically associated with making multipart HTTP requests for file uploads

 # RetrofitFileUploadKit

 RetrofitFileUploadKit is a Kotlin-based Android library that simplifies the file upload process using Retrofit.
 It offers a flexible and easy-to-use DSL for uploading files as multipart or as byte arrays, with support for single or multiple file uploads.